Most expats rent accommodation in Italy rather than buy. In the bigger cities, prices are prohibitive, and homeowners are reluctant to sell.

-After committing themselves to moving to a new country, the most difficult decision an expat is likely to make is where to live, and the process of securing accommodation isn’t much easier.
+After committing to move to a new country, the most difficult decision is where to live, and the process of securing accommodation isn’t much easier.

 Types of accommodation in Italy

 Italy is a country of apartment blocks.
-The post-war population boom is immortalised in the thousands of pastel coloured buildings that crowd every city and town.
-Simply put, an expat would be hard pressed to find an Italian family living in their own detached home, let alone find one for themselves.
+The post-war population boom is immortalised in the thousands of pastel-coloured buildings that crowd every city and town.
+Simply put, an expat would not easily find an Italian family living in their own detached home, let alone find one for themselves.

-While terraced houses (villette a schiera) exist in small towns, detached homes in Italy are reserved for villas and farms.
-Most are hundreds of years old and come with a large piece of land and equally large price tag.
-Often these are heritage-listed or bound by strict laws about what can and can’t be done with them.
+While terraced houses (villette a schiera) exist in small towns, detached homes in Italy are typically reserved for villas and farms.
+Farmhouses (cascine) are often hundreds of years old and come with a large piece of land and an equally hefty price tag.
+These are often heritage-listed or bound by strict laws about what can and can’t be done with them.
 They are also usually in need of some serious renovation.

 Finding accommodation in Italy